 I am fascinated by how culture and language interact and affect each other, maybe because I lived in three countries and in two languages when I was very young.
 I love reading and research, so any time you want to talk about language learning, please let me know!

-Adam has been sharing his unique style of tutoring with the Academic Success Centre since early 2012.
-He is a graduate of the Educational Assistant program at Red River College, and is currently progressing through the Adult Education program at RRC as well as the Bachelor of Arts program at the University of Winnipeg.
+Adam has been lending his unique educational style to the Academic Success Centre since early 2012.
+He is a graduate of the Adult Education and Educational Assistant programs at Red River College, and is currently progressing through a Bachelor of Arts at the University of Winnipeg.

-“I believe that the first role of a student is to find a passion, or at least a strong interest in the subject matter of each course they take.
-With a passion for the material secured, motivation to succeed remains high throughout his or her academic career.
-My role as a tutor is to help a student find that interest, and then provide the tools and resources that he or she will inevitably seek when that interest is in place.”
-Always the life-long learner, Adam enjoys practicing historical fencing; playing guitar, mandolin, and cittern; singing; and playing board games when he has spare time.
+“I believe that the first role of students is to find a passion, or at least a strong interest in the subject matter of each course they take.
+With a passion for the material secured, motivation to succeed remains high throughout their academic career.
+My role as an academic coach is to help students find that interest, and then connect them with the tools and resources they will inevitably seek once that interest has been sparked.”

 Hello!
 My name is Jeremie and I am currently a MSc student in chemistry.
 I have been tutoring for Red River College for a couple of years now and have really found a passion for teaching.
 Other than tutoring chemistry I have also been working with Nursing and dosage prep for 2 years, running year-round workshops and a summer prep program.